williardx/sudoku/README.md

 sudoku
 ======
 sudoku is a Sudoku puzzle solver.
-It contains 'solver.py', which processes Sudoku boards from a text file and then passes it to the Sudoku solver contained in 'Sudoku.py'.
-Example boards are given in 'boards', including boards that produce one solution, no solution, and many solutions.
+It contains `solver.py`, which processes Sudoku boards from a text file and then passes it to the Sudoku solver contained in `Sudoku.py`.
+Example boards are given in `boards`, including boards that produce one solution, no solution, and many solutions.

 Input
 -----